serioushare/SeriousTimer/docs/api/TimerEvent.md

-# Interface: TimerEvent
+# Class: TimerEvent
-The `TimerEvent` class represents the events dispatched by the `Timer` instances
+The `TimerEvent` class represents the events dispatched by timer instances.

 ### Constructor
 **`TimerEvent()`**
-Creates an TimerEvent object, returning it to the caller.
+Creates an `TimerEvent` object, returning it to the caller.